 (C) Notification… (Rule 11.2)

-Variations in Premium Rating pursuant to Rule 11 are decided by the Board of Directors of the Association.4
+Variations in Estimated Total Calls pursuant to Rule 11 are decided by the Board of Directors of the Association.4

-Whilst Rule 11.2 provides that notification of variations of Premium Ratings for the following Policy Year shall, if practicable, be given to all Members before 20 December, the Association’s practice has been to provide such notification by way of a circular distributed to Members immediately after the meeting of the Board of Directors at which the issue has been resolved.
+Whilst Rule 11.2 provides that notification of variations of Estimated Total Calls for the following Policy Year shall, if practicable, be given to all Members before 20 December, the Association’s practice has been to provide such notification by way of a circular distributed to Members immediately after the meeting of the Board of Directors at which the issue has been resolved.
 This is usually in October.
-However, the actual new Premium Ratings, and individual adjustments, are not usually advised to Members until January since the variations of the reinsurance rates of the Group Excess Loss Policies will not usually be known before then.
+However, the actual new Estimated Total Calls, and individual adjustments, are not usually advised to Members until January since the variations of the reinsurance rates of the Group Excess Loss Policies will not usually be known before then.

 1 See Rule 14.